tamaryn-todd/SQL/README.md

 # Tamaryn Todd's SQL Portfolio

 ## Welcome to my SQL portfolio
-### This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+### This code repository showcases various SQL examples I've created.
+### Feel free to explore and contact me if you have any questions.